For other NFTS masters courses

 The Producing course is supported by the McKenna Charitable Trust

-Some of the UK's leading independent producers teach at the NFTS including, Karin Bamborough (Former Channel 4 Commissioning Editor), Myf Hopkins (Tombraider II (digital animation and visual effects) and Harry Potter and the Philosopher’s Stone (Creatures Producer).
+Some of the UK's leading independent producers teach at the NFTS including, Karin Bamborough (Former Channel 4 Commissioning Editor), and Myf Hopkins (Harry Potter and the Philosopher’s Stone (Creatures Producer), Lara Croft Tomb Raider: The Cradle of Life (Head of Production)).
 The Producing department is led by Chris Auty (Stealing Beauty, Crash, In This World).
-The Director of the NFTS, Nik Powell (The Crying Game, Ladies in Lavender, Little Voice) also teaches on the programme.

 We’re looking for people with a lively and proven interest in film, television and the world about us.
 The ideal candidate will have a strong personality; good communication skills; a commitment to story-telling; and the ability to work collaboratively.
 The role of producer is a many-sided one that encompasses creative intelligence, team leadership, and problem-solving skills, and this course equips alumni to succeed equally well as producers or as successful executives in the film and television industry